violentshell/thor/README.md

 # thor
 #### Connection Destruction tool.

-Used to inject RST's between two arbitrary machines to immediately tear down the connection.
-Attacker/user machine must be able to see traffic (span port/tap/source).
-Can be used to persistently deny IP or Ports in place of an inline firewall.
+Thor is a program designed to inject RST's between two arbitrary machines, immediately tearing down the connection.
+It requires that Attacker/user machines must be able to see traffic (span port/tap/source).
+It can be used to persistently deny IP or Ports in place of an inline firewall with the use of the `-p` switch.

+Thor can inject a packet when one of two conditions are met.
+1. The connection has a 0.2 second gap in trasmistion, or
+2. the inbuilt, 2 second, timer elapses.
+In this case thor will use the previous packets to guess a sequence number in range

 ## Usage:
 ```